ryanrosello-og/playwright-slack-report/README.md

 ---
 # Option C - send your JSON results via CLI

 Playwright now provides a nice way to [merge multiple reports from multiple shards](https://playwright.dev/docs/test-sharding#merging-reports-from-multiple-shards).
-You can use this feature to generate a single JSON report and then send it to Slack, alleviating the need to have separate messages sent per shard.
+You can use this feature to generate a single JSON report and then send it to Slack, alleviating the need to have separate messages sent per shard:

 `npx playwright merge-reports --reporter json ./all-blob-reports`

-^ It is important the you set the `--reporter` to `json` otherwise the report will not be generated in the correct format.
+^ It is important that you set the `--reporter` to `json` otherwise the report will not be generated in the correct format.

 Next, you will need to configure the cli.
 See example below: